sparekh9/sparekh9.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm graduating from CMU with University and SCS College Honours!
+I graduated from CMU with University and SCS College Honours!